 With the largest population of lesbian, gay, bisexual and transgender adults in the country, Hawaii is the 15thstate to legalize same-sex marriages.

 Many airlines, including low-cost carriers, have non-stop flights to Honolulu from most major airports in the United States.
 The island of Oahu is where most US and international flights land in Honolulu.
 You will need to book an inter-island flight if you’d like to go to a Neighbour Island (anything outside Oahu).
 You can also travel between islands on a Hawaiian cruise ship.

 Accommodation in Hawaii

-Backpackers, couples and families will be pleased with the wide array of Hawaii accommodation options located all over the Islands.
-From 5-star luxury hotels to condos and hostels, there is definitely an option for every budget.
-Campsites are also available in National, State, City and County Parks.
+Backpackers, couples, and families will be pleased with the wide array of Hawaii accommodation options located all over the Islands.
+From 5-star luxury hotels to condos and hotels, there is definitely an option for every budget.
+Campsites are also available in National, State, City, and County Parks.
 The rise of ecotourism, which promotes sustainable tourism activities to conserve Hawaii’s natural resources, has spawned many eco-lodges and resorts where you can be assured of an environmentally friendly stay in Hawaii.